dagbdagb/p53/README.md

 Resizable BAR requires 'Above 4G decoding' enabled in BIOS, which is the case for the P53.
 (Not a visible option.)
 On Windows, support for resizable BAR must also be present in the motherboard BIOS.
 And this, in turn, appears to require a gen 10 or better CPU.
 For some reason.
+Workarounds may exist.

 Linux has 'native support' for resizable BAR as long as 'Above 4G decoding' is present.
 So not bound by what the BIOS offers.

-Finally, the GPU(s) must also support resizable BAR.
+Finally, the GPU VBIOS must also support resizable BAR.
 Applies to both Windows and Linux.
+Officially, this only exists for Ampere and up.
+Workarounds may exist.

 For now, I manage to enable resizable BAR for one GPU.
 (Well, both are resizable, but only one scales up all the way.)